qeeqbox/reports/GoSearch22/script.js_deobfuscated.md

 ## GoSearch22
 This is a browser hijacker that was re-written to target M1 Macs.
 It has a file named `script.js` that's heavely obfuscated.
 A custom build JS sandboxes de-obfuscated some it.
-The de-obfuscated ouput then passed it to jsnice to for more de-obfuscation (This writeup still in progress)
+The de-obfuscated ouput then passed to jsnice to for more de-obfuscation (This writeup still in progress)

 <br /><br />
 gosearch22.script.js - info